 Well, hey there, I want to interrupt today’s show to tell you about my friend Drew Canole.
 Seven years ago, Drew was working a job he hated.
 He ate fast food every day.
 He drank coffee and energy drinks just to stay awake at work.
 And then one of his buddies introduced him to green superfoods and he started doing wheatgrass shots and moringa and spirulina and all these different dense green things to boost his immunity and to burn fat and to detox and to not have to spend like $20 at the juice bar every day.
 He just decided to start making his own blends.

 And his Green Juice blend that he’s come up with, which is coconut and ashwagandha-infused, tastes amazing and it allows you to make a green juice for pennies on the dollar that–and his sourcing is just incredible.
 The dude is extremely anal when it comes to making sure nothing is like pesticide, herbicide, it’s all USDA organic, gluten free, dairy free, vegan, soy free, everything.
 So, you get 20% off of his green juices.
-You just go to Organifi.com.
-That’s spelled with an I, organifi.com, and the discount code you can use for 20% is GREENFIELD.
-So, that’s organifi.com and use code GREENFIELD.
+You just go to Bengreenfieldfitness.com/organifi.
+That’s spelled with an I, organifi.com, and the discount code you can use is mentioned there.
+So, that’s Bengreenfieldfitness.com/organifi and use the code mentioned there.